awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_backup_syntax.md

 A backup policy is a plaintext file that is structured according to the rules of [JSON](http://json.org)\.
 The syntax for backup policies follows the syntax for all management policy types\.
 For a complete discussion of that syntax, see [Policy syntax and inheritance for management policy types](http://bisdavid.corp.amazon.com/docs/orgsug/policytype-ml/orgs_manage_policies_inheritance_mgmt.html)\.
 This topic focuses on applying that general syntax to the specific requirements of the backup policy type\.

-This bulk of a backup policy is the backup plan and its rules\.
-The syntax for the backup plan within an Organizations backup policy is structurally identical to the syntax used by AWS Backup, but the key names are different\.
+The bulk of a backup policy is the backup plan and its rules\.
+The syntax for the backup plan within an AWS Organizations backup policy is structurally identical to the syntax used by AWS Backup, but the key names are different\.
 In the descriptions of the policy key names below, each includes the equivalent AWS Backup plan key name\.
 For more information about AWS Backup plans, see [CreateBackupPlan](https://docs.aws.amazon.com/aws-backup/latest/devguide/API_CreateBackupPlan.html) in the *AWS Backup Developer Guide*\.

 To be complete and functional, an [effective backup policy](orgs_manage_policies_backup_effective.md) must include more than just a backup plan with its schedule and rules\.
-The policy must also identify the AWS Regions and the resources to be backed up, and the IAM role that AWS Backup can use to perform the backup\.
+The policy must also identify the AWS Regions and the resources to be backed up, and the AWS Identity and Access Management \(IAM\) role that AWS Backup can use to perform the backup\.

 The following functionally complete policy shows the basic backup policy syntax\.
-If this example was attached directly to an account, AWS Backup would backup all resources for that account in the `us-east-1` and `eu-north-1` Regions that have the tag `dataType` with a value of either `PII` or `RED` \.
+If this example was attached directly to an account, AWS Backup would back up all resources for that account in the `us-east-1` and `eu-north-1` Regions that have the tag `dataType` with a value of either `PII` or `RED` \.
 It backs up those resources daily at 5:00 AM to `My_Backup_Vault` and also stores a copy in `My_Secondary_Vault`\.
-The vaults must already exist in both of the specified AWS regions for each AWS account that receives the effective policy\.
+The vaults must already exist in both of the specified AWS Regions for each AWS account that receives the effective policy\.
 The backup applies the tag `Owner:Backup` to each recovery point\.

 ```
 {